nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 that allows the saving and loading of data.
 This allows all parameters of the data to be stored and read whenever is needed.

 ##Implementation
-Below is the list of commands available.
+For public users, the list of commands is shown below:

 * Display selected store sample menu: `menu`
 * Display all reviews of the selected store : `reviews`